Myralllka/SOFTSERVE_blog/fpga-cnn/README.md

 <img src="images/conv.jpg">

 ## Solutions
-So let us make a fast overview of the most popular approaches to run and accelerate CNN's on FPGA's
+So let us make a fast overview of the most popular approaches to run and accelerate inferring of CNN's on FPGA's

 ### OpenVINO
 Terasic boards are the most popular FPGA's in the world, so if somebody has ever worked with FPGA, most likely he deals with Intel Terasic's chips, such as Cyclone or Stratix. <br>